josh-lang/where-cycle/README.md

      - Invalid results and duplicates are removed
      - Coordinates are unnested and combined into point geometries
      - Like with taxi zones, geometries are converted to well-known text
- - Spark can't ingest zip files natively since Hadoop, which provides its underlying filesystem interface, does not support that compression codec.
-So, Citibike's zipped files need to be pulled out of S3, unzipped, and sent back to another S3 bucket before batch processing
+ - Citibike's zipped files need to be pulled out of S3, unzipped, and sent back to another S3 bucket before batch processing since Spark can't ingest zip files natively
+     - This is because Hadoop, which provides its underlying filesystem interface, does not support that compression codec
      - Python's `io.BytesIO` class reads S3's *bytes-like objects* and makes this a quick streaming process

 ### Spark Reduction
  - Spark can read csv files directly via the s3a connector for Hadoop, and multiple URIs can be specified with globbing
      - Citibike's trip data is consistent, so parsing all of it requires only one path and one schema definition
+         - That schema can be truncated because this project isn't concerned with any columns that appear after trip dates and endpoint locations
-     - TLC data is messier with 15 distinct csv headers over the corpus, but because this project isn't concerned with any columns that appear after trip dates and endpoint locations, 10 truncated schemas are sufficient for pulling everything in correctly
+     - TLC data is messier with 15 distinct csv headers over the corpus, but 10 truncated schemas are sufficient for pulling everything in correctly
          - TLC trips before 2016-07 use coordinates for pickup and dropoff locations, while trips after 2016-06 use taxi zone IDs
+         - TLC's timestamps aren't always valid, so schemas are simplified further by not including those.
+Dates are instead assumed from csv filenames, which represent each month of trips
-     - Relevant columns are selected from csvs, and then they're all unioned together into 4 cached tables: Citibike trips, past TLC trips, modern TLC trips, and a small table for just the earliest for-hire vehicle trips
+     - Relevant columns are selected from csvs, and then they're unioned together into 4 cached tables: Citibike trips, past TLC trips, modern TLC trips, and a small table for just the earliest for-hire vehicle trips
  - To aggregate visits by taxi zone, trip beginnings and endings need to be combined into endpoints and grouped by location.
 4 tables are created in PostgreSQL:
      - Coordinates for unique Citibike stations within the taxi zone map's extent are pulled out separately from visit aggregation
      - Citibike visits are then aggragated by station ID